Arkzeil/Embedded-System-Design/Lab1/README.md

 ---
 Login Loop?
 A: My guess is that it's due to the system PATH variable being modified, and you didn't restore it before turning off the computer.
-  Use Ctrl + Alt + F3 into the shell(username:root, password:yourpassword), restore(you may find that many command become invalid, I used emacs that still worked normal to modify the file) the /etc/environment file to what it should be.
+  Use Ctrl + Alt + F3 into the shell(username:root, password:yourpassword), restore(you may find that many command become invalid(need to specify complete path), I used /usr/bin/emacs that still worked normal to modify the file) the /etc/environment file to what it should be.
 Then reboot.